Tang Wei: Endorsements

 Since 2022, Tang has served as a global brand ambassador for Spanish luxury fashion house Loewe.
 She was the global face that July for Loewe's pre-fall 2022 collection campaign along with Anthony Hopkins, Jessie Buckley, Josh O'Connor, Kaia Gerber and more.
 In November of that year, Tang was named as the global face of the Loewe's spring/summer 2023 collection campaign along with Taylor Russell, Luca Guadagnino, Naomi Ackie, Chloë Sevigny and more.
 In January 2023, she became the global face of the Loewe's Year of Rabbit Collection campaign.
 In August 2023, Tang starred as the global face of the Loewe's Womenswear Fall-Winter 2023 campaign along with Taylor Russell that shot by British fashion photographer David Sims.

 In May 2023, Chopard, a Swiss brand for luxury watches, jewelry and accessories, announced Tang as its brand ambassador following her attendance at the 76th Cannes Film Festival.
-Since September 2023, Chopard had announced Tang as its Global Brand Ambassador.
+Since September 2023, Chopard had announced Tang as its global brand ambassador.
 In November 2023, Tang has served as a global brand ambassador for British luxury fashion house Burberry.

 Personal life

-Tang had four public relationships before her marriage.
-Her first boyfriend was actor Zhu Yuchen.
-They met in 1995 as classmates at a vocational school in Hangzhou, and had a relationship between 1997 and 2000.
-Her second boyfriend was actor Tian Yu.
+Tang dated actor Zhu Yuchen between 1997 and 2000 after they met in 1995 as classmates at a vocational school in Hangzhou.

+Her second romance was actor Tian Yu.
 The two met in 2004 while working on Policewoman Swallow (2004) and were in a relationship for three years.

-Her third boyfriend was Chen Yuli, the son of composer Chen Qigang; he was killed in a car accident on 4 September 2012 in Zurich.
+She began a relationship with Chen Yuli, the son of composer Chen Qigang until he was killed in a car accident on 4 September 2012 in Zurich.

 Her fourth boyfriend was Hu Jing (Victor Hu), a former talent show contestant and publicist.
 Hu was a friend of Chen Yuli and organized his memorial service, where he and Tang first met.

 In 2014, Tang married South Korean film director Kim Tae-yong in the front yard of the home of Ingmar Bergman on the remote Swedish island of Fårö.
 A formal wedding ceremony was later held in Hong Kong, with only immediate family members as guests.
-In August 2016, Tang Wei gave birth to their daughter, Summer.
+In August 2016, Tang gave birth to their daughter, Summer.
+In July 2026, she gave birth to their second child, a son.